Chris-HJL/Openterface-Ops-GUI/README.md

 ### Initial Setup

 1. On the web interface, configure the model settings in the "Model Configuration" section:
-   - Enter the API URLs and model names for your LLM and UI-INS models
+   - Enter the API URLs and model names for your LLM and UI-Model models
    - Ensure API keys are set as environment variables if required

 2. Click "Initialize Session" to create a new session with your configuration